Posted on behalf of The Nye Law Group on Nov 02, 2016 in Class Actions

 If you were diagnosed with ovarian cancer and you used talcum powder products for feminine hygiene, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.

-The defective product lawyers at The Nye Law Group will fight to hold negligent manufacturers accountable for the damage their products have caused and to secure fair compensation.
+At the Nye Law Group, our team of leading Savannah personal injury lawyers will fight to hold negligent manufacturers accountable for the damage their products have caused and to secure fair compensation.